2a6m/TDD/audit.md

 Dans une optique de facilité en cas de changement d'équipe, une homogénéité de langage pourraît faciliter le transfert (commentaires et annotations en français alors que le code est en anglais).

 ## Architecture

 The choice to dissociate the project between a front-end and a back-end seems coherent.
 It is a multitier architecture.
 However, the structure of the project doesn't satisfy the maven requirement at the moment.
 This require some changes in the hierachy tree of the project (example here: https://openclassrooms.com/fr/courses/4503526-organisez-et-packagez-une-application-java-avec-apache-maven/4609181-decoupez-votre-projet-en-couches-applicatives)
+/target in .gitignore => not present in maven

 ## Quality criteria: